-At Hollinswood Primary School, in Key Stage One and Key Stage Two assessment grids for Reading, Writing and Maths are used by the class teacher to determine whether a pupil is beginning to, working towards, working at the expected standard or working at greater depth.
-Through day to day assessments, assessment grids at the front of books are highlighted and dated when a class teacher is confident that a pupil is able to demonstrate that they meet the criteria.
+At Hollinswood Primary School, in Key Stage One and Key Stage Two teachers use assessments for all subjects to determine whether a pupil is pre key stage, below the expected standard. working towards, working at the expected standard or working at greater depth.
 A 'Best Fit' approach is then used to decide where a pupil is working.
-However a pupil must meet all of the 'expected standard' criteria in order to be working at this standard.
+However a pupil must meet all of the 'expected standard' criteria in order to be working at this standard by the end of the year.

-Assessments are recorded half-termly and analysed by the team leaders termly.
+Assessments are recorded and analysed termly.
 Intervention is in place for pupils who are not on track to achieve the expected standard.